-Canada, US extend border restrictions to July 21
+Canada, US extend border restrictions to July 21.

 Canada sends 75% of its exports to the U.S. and about 18% of American exports go to Canada.
 The U.S.-Canada border is world’s longest between two nations.

-Trudeau said he his open to a Canadian city hosting National Hockey League games if if local health officials agree with it.
-The league plans to have training camps open July 10 and to play games without spectators in a couple of cities.
+Trudeau said he is open to a Canadian city hosting National Hockey League games if if local health officials agree with it.
+The league plans to have training camps open in July and to play games without spectators in a couple of cities in late July or August.

 “Canada is open to it so long as it is OK by the local health authorities,” he said.